Published Date: Jun 30th, 2025

 What consultation took place on this?

-The planning application incorporates the full assessment of the proposal and considers all the appropriate issues in terms of planning legislation.
+The planning application, agreed in 2020, incorporates the full assessment of the proposal and considers all the appropriate issues in terms of planning legislation.

 The conditions attached to the planning consent are designed to address, as far as reasonably possible, the concerns raised by residents, businesses and the specialist consultees.